iHansy/weekend-sql-to-do-list/overview.md

     {} Add placeholder / input due date

 Even more extras
-    {} When complete, stripe through everything but complete status, change complete to green text, red for incomplete {} IF TIME left.
+    {X} When complete, stripe through everything but complete status, change complete to green text, red for incomplete {} IF TIME left.
 Look into adding a 3rd in progress status

 Where to add sweet alerts
 {} catch error in adding task, client.js
-{} Alert for empty task input
+{X} Alert for empty task input

 ENDING IF TIME
-{} Fix footer created by Hans Accola
+{X} Fix footer created by Hans Accola